dmytro-mz/SOPA_hackwarsaw/README.md

 ## Future Work

-In the future, we plan to enhance SOTA with the following features:
+In the future, we plan to enhance SOPA with the following features:

 - **Database Integration**: Store the scraped data in a dedicated database for better scalability and accessibility.
 - **Advanced Scraping Techniques**: Improve the scraping logic to handle a wider variety of websites and data formats.